Indonesian presidential aircraft: Defense system

-The security features include an embedded anti missile system.
+The previous presidential aircraft, a Boeing 737-800BBJ operated by the Air Force, featured an embedded anti missile system.
 The aircraft has a heat detector and also radar to detect foreign objects, missiles or other airplanes, near, around or approaching the aircraft, plus the ability to avoid the attack.
-The USD 4.5-million anti-missile defense system deploys chaff, a cloud of thin metal sheets and plastic pieces, and flares—as a countermeasure to deter guided missile strikes.
-Despite its VVIP security features, the aircraft is not fitted with weapons and was not designed for combat.
-Four air force pilots were trained by Boeing to operate the defense system on board.
+The USD 4.5-million anti-missile defense system deploys chaff, a cloud of thin metal sheets and plastic pieces, and flares as a countermeasure to deter guided missile strikes.